As-64/ctf-writeups/mindgames/writeup.md

 `gcc -shared -o exploit.so -lcrypto exploit.o`

-# we transfer the exploit to the target machine so we can execute the binary
+# We transfer the exploit to the target machine so we can execute the binary

 + start up a python server on your attacker machine